DavidT3/XGA/docs/source/install.rst

 The Module
 ----------

-XGA has been uploaded to PyPi, so you can simply run:
+XGA is available on PyPi, so you can simply run:

 .. code-block::

     pip install xga

-Alternatively, to get the current working version from the git repository run:
+Alternatively you can fetch the current working version from the git repository, which (as XGA is still in a fairly early stage of development) may have more up-to-date features than the PyPi release:

 .. code-block::